Synerise/android-sdk/README.md

         boolean isSynerisePush = Injector.handlePushPayload(intent.getExtras());
     }
 ```

+##### Synerise Push type detection
+Sometimes you may need to know whether incoming push message comes from Synerise and if so, what information is exactly carrying.<br>
+`Injector.isSynerisePush(Map<String, String>)` only checks whether provided push data comes from Synerise.
+It is validated by checking if incoming push contains "issuer" key with "Synerise" value.<br>
+`Injector.isSyneriseSimplePush(Map<String, String>)` only checks whether provided push data comes from Synerise and is it specifically Synerise Simple Push.
+It is validated by checking if incoming push contains "content-type" key with "simple-push" value.<br>
+`Injector.isSyneriseBanner(Map<String, String>)` only checks whether provided push data comes from Synerise and is it specifically Synerise Banner.
+It is validated by checking if incoming push contains "content-type" key with "template-banner" value.<br>

 #### Optional callbacks
 It is not always suitable for you to cover your Activities with any banners which may come.<br>